The average cart abandonment rate across all industries is around 69.57%.Â

 - They can read more details about the shipping and delivery above the footer

-- Delivery information is summed up in *three points* right under the header and are clickable
+- Delivery information is summed up in *three points* right under the header and is clickable

 - Customers can make an informed decision and choose either home delivery or in-store pick-up